Best Vietnamese Textbooks for Learners (2026)

 Cons

-• Limited grammar depth
+• Brief grammar coverage

 Pros

-• Free native-speaker audio
+• Free native-speaker audio with listen-and-repeat practice

 Cons